 Coordinator for Marriage and Family Life Ministry

-Maureen’s own faith journey will also be a help when coming in contact with others in marriage and family life ministry who are themselves at various stages of their own faith journey.
-She describes that journey as, ‘an exodus experience as twelve years ago, after spending many years outside the church, I received an amazing outpouring of Grace in my life and the transformation of my life'.
 Maureen attended Hope University from 2005-2009 and gained her Foundation Degree in Pastoral Leadership.
-Maureen looks forward to making personal contact with parishioners and clergy across the archdiocese and offering pastoral support to all who are involved in the work of preparing and affirming Marriage and Family Life in the parishes.
+Maureen’s ministry enables her to make personal contact with parishioners and clergy across the archdiocese, offering pastoral support to all who are involved in the work of preparing and affirming Marriage and Family Life in the parishes.

 Field Worker for the Justice and Peace Commission

 The Justice and Peace Commission highlights the importance of social justice issues and it tries to remind people that the church has a provocative mission to the world and in the world.
 Church is a place where we engage with, rather than escape from, the world.
-This duty of service brings joy not gloom.
+This service of God through service of each other brings joy not gloom.